Aliases for TXNRD3 Gene

 TXNRD3 (Thioredoxin Reductase 3) is a Protein Coding gene.
 Diseases associated with TXNRD3 include Parasitic Helminthiasis Infectious Disease.
-Among its related pathways are Mechanisms of CFTR activation by S-nitrosoglutathione (normal and CF) and Selenium Micronutrient Network.
-GO annotations related to this gene include oxidoreductase activity and flavin adenine dinucleotide binding.
+Among its related pathways are Selenium Metabolism and Selenoproteins and Gastric cancer.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and flavin adenine dinucleotide binding.
 An important paralog of this gene is TXNRD1.

 UniProtKB/Swiss-Prot for TXNRD3 Gene